techidaily/site-program-issues/source/_posts/pc-gaming-lag-no-more-modern-fixes-and-techniques-of-2024.md

 <img height="0" width="0" src="https://ephamedtechinc.pxf.io/i/5597632/2137210/26400" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-If the crashing reappears, please check out the next fix.

-### Fix 7: Disable your controller

- Some gamers reported that they managed to stop the crash in Detroit: Become Human by**unplugging their controllers** .
-It’s true that a controller give you a better experience, but they would sometimes run into compatibility issues with new games.
-Given that, if you’re using controllers or joysticks, you can try to unplug them before starting the game.

 ### Fix 8: Roll back your graphics driver